bsdlp/burrito.sh/content/ghe2.markdown

 deployable [AMI](https://en.wikipedia.org/wiki/Amazon_Machine_Image).
 In order to run the jawn on a Linode (or anywhere else), let's pull the raw image out of the provided `.ova`.

+**warning**: Not supported by GitHub, things may not work as expected!
 <!-- PELICAN_END_SUMMARY -->

 First things first, download the `.ova` file from [your GitHub Enterprise